Lespremeto/leoatchina-vim/README.markdown

 ## language support
 ### [Pymode for python](https://github.com/python-mode/python-mode)
 If your major work is with python, it is the only plugin you need.
+However, its so huge that I prefer not using it.
-However, `<Leader>R`:run scripts;`<BS>`:track_point toggle
+`<Leader>R`:run scripts;`<BS>`:track_point toggle
 ### html
 ### css